equinor/radix-platform/scripts/README.md

         `kubectl patch HelmRelease -n external-dns external-dns --type='json' -p='[{"op": "replace", "path": "/spec/values/annotationFilter", "value":"radix.equinor.com/preview-gateway-mode=never"}]' --context weekly-xx`
         - Wait for TXT and A records to be deleted.
 You can follow the external-dns pod logs and wait for a `All records are already up to date` entry.
 Verify that all HTTPRoute specific TXT and A records are deleted from the DNS Zone.
     - Add new cluster to `/terraform/subscriptions/<s940|s941>/<zone>/config.yaml` but do not set `activecluster` to true yet
     - Run script by the [migrate.sh](./migrate.sh).
-See file header in for usage
+See file header for usage.
     - Follow the procedure from the script.

 #### 2.1.1 Set new cluster to active